cyberark/conjur-authn-k8s-client/helm/conjur-config-namespace-prep/README.md

         name: conjur-connect
 ```

-Applications using Secrets Provider or Secretless can be modified similarly to make use of the `ConfigMap` values.
+Applications using [Secrets Provider](https://github.com/cyberark/secrets-provider-for-k8s) or [Secretless Broker](https://github.com/cyberark/secretless-broker) can be modified similarly to make use of the `ConfigMap` values.